 On the 28th of February, 1890, the British Photographic News published an article on William Friese-Greene’s invention, the “kinetoscope”.
 Friese-Greene sent a copy of the article to the well-known inventor Thomas Alva Edison.
 He was hoping to join Edison’s team.

 Unfortunately, Edison did not think of sharing anything with William Friese-Greene.
 Quite the contrary was his intent.
 Edison gave the article describing Friese-Greene’s invention in detail to his employee, W. K. L. Dickson, who then improved on the original design.
 Soon, Edison patented everything around the motion picture idea and made an impressive amount of money from it.

 William Friese-Greene never saw a penny from his moving picture invention.
 Unfortunately, he didn’t keep his ideas secret until he could sell them at a profit.

 Hiding ideas from the rest of the world in order to maximize the inventor’s profit used to be a rule.
 This rule is about to change fundamentally.

-Intellectual property, in short “IP”, is an intangible asset that can be worth billions of dollars.
+Intellectual property, in short, “IP”, is an intangible asset that can be worth billions of dollars.
 Ideas are protected by patents, and the patent owner can sue any person or organization that uses the patented knowledge for commercial purposes.
-It is expensive and often practically impossible to determine if a new invention violates one of the more than six millions patents worldwide.
+It is expensive and often practically impossible to determine if a new invention violates one of the more than six million patents worldwide.
 In addition, there is no global IP legislation.
 For instance, it is practically impossible to patent a software algorithm in Germany, whereas such patents are popular in the United States.